Park Lane Foundation

 Overview

 The Park Lane Foundation (established 2003, registered 2004) is the philanthropic arm of the Park Lane Group, a Leeds-based leisure, development and property company.
 The foundation operates with a broad charitable remit to apply income and capital “to or for the benefit of such exclusively charitable objects and purposes in any part of the world as the trustees shall think fit.”
-With an annual expenditure of approximately £491,698 (year ending September 2024), the foundation supports diverse causes through direct grants, in-kind donations, and multi-year partnerships.
+With an annual expenditure of £491,698 (financial year ending September 2024), the foundation supports diverse causes through direct grants, in-kind donations, and multi-year partnerships.
 All administrative costs are covered by the Park Lane Group, ensuring 100% of funds raised go directly to charitable causes.
-The foundation received recognition in January 2024 when founders Mr and Mrs Nazir Ahmed were honored with a Civic Reception by Leeds City Council for their outstanding contribution to the city.
-In 2024, the foundation raised approximately £90,000 and has pledged £250,000 over five years for international projects.
+The foundation received recognition in January 2024 when the founders were honoured with a Civic Reception by Leeds City Council for their outstanding contribution to the city.

 Funding Priorities

-The Park Lane Foundation does not operate open grant programs with public application processes.
+The Park Lane Foundation does not operate open grant programmes with public application processes.
 Instead, the foundation's trustees select charities annually and through ongoing discretionary decisions.
 Their support takes multiple forms:

 • Annual Charity Partners: Selected charities receive year-long fundraising support and direct donations